 If your vested account balance (other than your rollover account) does not exceed \$5,000, you do not have the option of maintaining your accounts in the Plan.
-Your benefits will be distributed to you in a lump sum payment (subject to the Automatic Rollover discussed below) as soon as administratively feasible following your severance from employment.
+Your benefits will be distributed to you in a lump sum payment as soon as administratively feasible following your severance from employment.